juanrodl/cen3031_proj/README.md

 # MeetYourMajor
 ### Intro to Software Engineering project
-**Description**: MeetYourMajor is a simple, lightweight web application through which High School and College Students alike can take a short assessment that determines their career or major of best-fit.
+**Description**: MeetYourMajor is a simple, lightweight web application through which high school and college students alike can take a short assessment that determines their career or major of best-fit.
 This app intends to assist students who feel unsure of what major they should pursue during their time in college, by matching their personality, interests, skills, and financials to a small list of "ideal" majors.

-- **Tech Stack**: React-Bootstrap for the front-end, Django and *Insert Database Here* for the back-end.
+- **Tech Stack**: React-Bootstrap for the front-end, Django and SQLite for the back-end.
 Main languages are HTML5, Javascript, and Python
 - **Version**: Alpha
-- **Changelog**: Changes made can be foud on the [CHANGELOG](CHANGELOG.md).
+- **Changelog**: Changes made can be found on the [CHANGELOG](CHANGELOG.md).

 ## Dependencies
 In order to run this program, you will need NodeJS installed and set up on your device.
 Additionally, a number of packages should be installed